conorkeogh/syncmaster/README.md

 The package includes a function for recovering the discrete event timings from this single-channel pulse data in order to facilitate data analysis.
-A simple example is shown below with raw recorded data above and each subsequent row showing
+A simple example is shown below with raw recorded data above and each subsequent row showing recovered trigger timings for each event type.
+This is described in further detail in the `analysis` section.

 ![](index_files/figure-commonmark/cell-3-output-1.png)